Silvergnu/ardupilot_dev_h_inf/README.md

-# ArduPilot Project H_Infinity Development
+# ArduPilot Project H_Infinity Development Branch

 This branch represents implementation of a mode for testing H-infinity synthesis-based controller on multirotor UAVs